 There are plenty of treatment options and ways to control the symptoms but we will never be the same person we were before postpartum depression.

-Anti-depressants, therapy, self-care, etc., are all temporary solutions but they will not make postpartum depression go away permanently.
+Anti-depressants, therapy, self-care, yoga and meditation, etc., are all important for helping with the symptoms but they will not make postpartum depression go away permanently.
 Some women can control their symptoms better than others, but no matter what, we will all have to live with the darkness inside of us for the rest of our lives.

 If we’re not careful about following our treatment plans, we could suffer a relapse.